lifestreamy/TreeBuilder/README.md

 # TreeBuilder
 This library is useful for easy and fast building of tree structures (including menus) For any suggestions and comments open new issue

-I will probably add some documentation though the code appears to me to be straightforward.

-Use jitpack.io to add this library, the main class is pre-populated with code so you can see exactly what you can do with this
+Use jitpack.io to add this library, see examples folder for usage scenarios

-You can change node type from String to T, use TypeToken